Dodge Charger Insurance Rates

 Editorial Guidelines: We are a free online resource for anyone interested in learning more about auto insurance.
 Our goal is to be an objective, third-party resource for everything auto insurance related.
 We update our site regularly, and all content is reviewed by auto insurance experts.

-Estimated insurance prices for a Dodge Charger are $1,634 every 12 months with full coverage.
-Comprehensive insurance costs approximately $332, collision costs $582, and liability costs around $520.
+The average insurance rates for a Dodge Charger are $1,634 a year for full coverage insurance.
+Comprehensive insurance costs around $332 a year, collision costs $582, and liability coverage costs around $520.
 Liability-only insurance costs as low as $592 a year, with high-risk driver insurance costing $3,528 or more.
-Teens pay the most at $6,168 a year or more.
+Teenage drivers cost the most to insure at $6,168 a year or more.

 Average premium for full coverage: $1,634

-Rates are based on $500 comprehensive and collision deductibles, 30/60 liability limits, and includes medical and uninsured motorist coverage.
-Rates include averaging for all U.S. states and for different Charger trim levels.
+Prices include $500 comprehensive and collision deductibles, split liability limits of 30/60, and includes UM/UIM and medical coverage.
+Prices are averaged for all 50 states and Charger trim levels.

 Use the form below to get customized rates for your location.